Waterlooville: Transport

 The main shopping precinct is served by First Hampshire & Dorset bus routes 7, 8, The X9 route has been discontinued and replaced by the D1 and D2 service which runs from Hambledon and Denmead and goes to Waterlooville town centre, and Stagecoach South services 37 and 39.
 The A3 Bus Corridor priority route (constructed between 2003 and 2007) serves the town.
 As of 2006, the shopping precinct is closed to all road traffic other than buses.

-The nearest railway station is located in Bedhampton and is on the main train route between London and Portsmouth.
+The nearest railway station is Bedhampton and is on the main train route between London and Portsmouth.
 For a time, South Western Railway provided a direct bus link to Petersfield railway station via Horndean, enabling quick access to fast London-bound trains, but now the link to Petersfield is Stagecoach service 37 via Clanfield.
 Havant railway station is served by Stagecoach service 39, and stations in Portsmouth by First services 7 and 8.
 For westbound trains the station at Cosham, served by the local bus services, is on the line between Portsmouth and Fareham, with regular trains to Southampton and Cardiff.